 If you are admitted to UW but not through DTC, engineering is still possible, but the path is more competitive.
 You would apply later through what is known as the capacity constrained pathway.

 The University of Washington engineering admissions process through this route has stricter eligibility requirements and limited space.
 Demand often exceeds available seats, especially for popular majors.
-That said, some engineering programs have historically been more open to non DTC applicants, including chemical engineering, civil engineering, environmental engineering, and materials science.

 Students considering this option should be realistic.
 If engineering is your primary goal and you are not admitted through DTC, it may be wise to consider other universities where you were directly admitted into engineering.